-The entitlement to social security coverage in Finland for persons who work in some other country than an EU or EEA country or Switzerland is determined on the basis of the duration and purpose of the stay abroad.
+The entitlement to social security coverage in Finland for persons who work in a country other than an EU or EEA country, Switzerland or the United Kingdom is determined on the basis of the duration and purpose of the stay abroad.
 If the employment abroad lasts for a maximum of 6 months, you are usually still entitled to Kela benefits.
 Persons who work abroad for more than 6 months cannot receive benefits, unless there are special grounds for the payment of the benefit, e.g. a posting abroad.

-Persons who work in a country with a social security agreement with Finland should check the relevant social security agreement.
-The coverage under the social security system is usually determined on the basis of the duration of the stay abroad and the benefits that the social security agreement concerns.
+Persons who work in a country with a social security agreement with Finland should check the relevant .
+Coverage under the social security system is usually determined on the basis of the duration of the stay abroad and the benefits that the social security agreement concerns.

 Short-term employment abroad

 Persons who work abroad for a very short period or in low-paid jobs (e.g. trainees and au pairs) will not necessarily become entitled to social security coverage in the country of employment.
 Short-term employment and low-paid jobs usually do not meet the minimum requirements regarding the terms of employment.
 In such cases you may be entitled to Kela benefits if you stay abroad for a maximum of 6 months.